Political views of Bill O'Reilly: Internet media

 O'Reilly has accused a few liberal political websites of "distorting the truth" and "engaging in hatred":

 There are no rules.
 These people will do and say pretty much anything to harm people with whom they disagree politically.

 The trend started back in the Clinton-Lewinsky days, and now thousands of bloggers are operating, throwing dirt all over the place.
 Now they're not all bad.
 Some of these bloggers are good, accurate watchdogs.
 But there are plenty of awful ones.

 He has criticized the Daily Kos website, accusing it of calling for increased attacks upon American troops in Iraq, and for Iran to attack Israel.
 O'Reilly has also alleged that Daily Kos bloggers have called the Pope a primate and evangelicals "nut cases", that they wish for the success of any subsequent attempts at the assassination of Vice President Dick Cheney after he avoided an attempt on his life in Afghanistan during a 2007 visit, and have said that the world is "better off" without White House Press Secretary Tony Snow when Snow publicly said he had cancer.

 In summer of 2007, O'Reilly said that the entire field of 2008 Democratic presidential candidates (aside from Senator Joseph Biden) went to the Yearly Kos convention that was sponsored by the Daily Kos.
 He has said that sites like the Kos are taking control of the Democratic Party through intimidation:

 As we have been reporting, a group of far-left bloggers has succeeded in frightening most of the Democratic presidential candidates and moving the party significantly to the left, at least in the primary season.
 The lead intimidators are MoveOn, Media Matters and the vicious Daily Kos.
 These people savagely attack those with whom they disagree.
 And the politicians don't want to become smear targets.

 So most of the Democratic candidates have agreed to speak at the Kos convention this coming weekend, something that is beyond shameful.

 O'Reilly has compared the Huffington Post to the Nazis and the KKK.
 He also called MoveOn.org the "new Klan."
-In response, Arianna Huffington wrote that O'Reilly had confused bloggers with anonymous commentors and suggested he enroll in "How to Use the Internet 101."
+In response, Arianna Huffington wrote that O'Reilly had confused bloggers with anonymous commenters and suggested he enroll in "How to Use the Internet 101."
 Huffington alleged that offensive comments are taken down from her site when confronted by one of O'Reilly's producers.
 She also noted that offensive comments are posted by users of O'Reilly's own site, billoreilly.com.
 O'Reilly alleged that Huffington had no standards of conduct and did not remove comments about wishing Nancy Reagan had died after she fell that were written on her site.
 "She says it is down, but it is not.
 She does not tell the truth."
 O'Reilly later alleged that Huffington implied Pope Benedict XVI was a Nazi.
 O'Reilly referred to a satirical article written by comedian Chris Kelly, which mocked O'Reilly on Huffington's website.